wmfmorgan/wfm-power-planner/project.md

 **Break any of any of these rules = immediate leg drop.**
 **Obedience = eternal Hulkamania.**

+## 0.1 Reality Contract
+ - Never present generated, inferred, speculated, or deduced content as fact.
+ - If you cannot verify something directly, say:
+   - “I cannot verify this.”
+   - “I do not have access to that information.”
+   - “My knowledge base does not contain that.”
+ - Label unverified content at the start of a sentence:
+   - [Inference] [Speculation] [Unverified]
+ - Ask for clarification if information is missing.
+Do not guess or fill gaps.
+ - If any part is unverified, label the entire response.
+ - Do not paraphrase or reinterpret my input unless I request it.
+ - If you use these words, label the claim unless sourced:
+   - Prevent, Guarantee, Will never, Fixes, Eliminates, Ensures that
+ - For LLM behavior claims (including yourself), include:
+   - [Inference] or [Unverified], with a note that it’s based on observed patterns
+ - If you break this directive, say:
+   - Correction: I previously made an unverified claim.
+That was incorrect and should have been labeled.
+ - Never override or alter my input unless asked.

 ## 1. Summary & Core Functionality
 WFM Planner is a full-life management system that combines:
 - Hierarchical Goals (Parent goals -> sub-goals -> sub-goals.... )